JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_07/lecture.md

 ```
 which resembles, but not copy Julia's syntax due to the use of `~`.
 A similar DSLs can be seen in `ModelingToolkit.jl` for differential equations, in `Soss.jl` again for expressing probability problems, in `Metatheory.jl` / `SymbolicUtils.jl` for defining rules on elements of algebras, or `JuMP.jl` for specific mathematical programs.

 One of the reasons for popularity of DSLs is that macro system is very helpful in their implementation, but it also contraints the DSL, as it has to be parseable by Julia's parser.
-This is a tremendous helps, because one does not have to care about how to parse numbers, strings, parenthesess, functions, etc.
+This is a tremendous helps, because one does not have to care about how to parse numbers, strings, parenthesess, functions, etc. (recall the last lecture about replacing occurences of `i` variable).

-Let's jump into the first example adapted from (John Myles White's howto)[https://github.com/johnmyleswhite/julia_tutorials/blob/master/From%20Macros%20to%20DSLs%20in%20Julia%20-%20Part%202%20-%20DSLs.ipynb].
+Let's jump into the first example adapted from [John Myles White's howto](https://github.com/johnmyleswhite/julia_tutorials/blob/master/From%20Macros%20to%20DSLs%20in%20Julia%20-%20Part%202%20-%20DSLs.ipynb).
-We would like to write a macro, which allows us to define graph in `LightGraphs.jl` just by defining edges.
+We would like to write a macro, which allows us to define graph in `Graphs.jl` just by defining edges.
 ```julia
 @graph begin
 	1 -> 2